pbrandwijk/pbrandwijk.github.io/_posts/2020-07-03-my-initial-ubuntu-setup.md

 All user cache files of installed apps are stored in `~/.var/app`.
 Flatpak itself and the apps are installed in `/var/lib/flatpak` and the user config is installed in `~/.local/share/flatpak`.

 ## VPN
 Download the `.ovpn` files from your VPN provider for the connections that you want to add.
-Import them and set up the user name and password as described in [this post]({% post_url 2020-07-05-using-nmcli-to-connect-to-vpn %}).
+Import them and set up the user name and password as described in [this post]({% post_url 2020-07-05-using-nmcli-to-connect-to-vpn %}) and updated in [this post]({% post_url 2023-03-11-fix-expressvpn-settings-with-networkmanager %}).

 Then add the automatic activation of a VPN connection at the start of a user session to `~/.profile`:
 ```shell